sonodima/blurthing/README.md

 ---

-**Note**: If you are using macOS, you may be greeted with a **Damaged Application** error when trying to run the BlurThing.
+**Note**: If you are using macOS, you may be greeted with a _"BlurThing can't be opened"_ message.
+This is due to the application currently not being signed.

-This is because at the moment, the application is not signed with an Apple Developer certificate.
-To bypass this, you can open the terminal and run the following command:
+To open it anyway, you can right-click on the application and select **Open**.

 ```sh
 xattr -d com.apple.quarantine /path/to/BlurThing.app